 Substitute Stone Repair Mortar

 Over the last 25 years in the United States, there has been a growing market for material alternatives, including substitute repair mortar in masonry construction.
-These materials are not stone, but are made out of mortar with the intention to look just like stone for the visual effect.
+These materials are not stone but are made out of mortar with the intention to look just like a stone for the visual effect.
 However, the catch is that the quality of the mortar does not compare to the quality of using an actual stone.
-All other masonry restoration methods, the harvesting, the redressing, the injection, the Dutchman, and the stone replacement, those are all the highest quality stone repair approaches, and will most likely never be outdone by substitute stone.
+All other masonry restoration methods, the harvesting, the redressing, the injection, the Dutchman, and the stone replacement, are all the highest quality stone repair approaches, and will most likely never be outdone by substitute stone.

 Using substitute stone repair mortar is a process by which many of the companies that sell the material require their applicators to be trained, and you have to go to training classes at their company headquarters in order to be certified to install the products.
-There’s a specific methodology and application to using this material on buildings, and each individual company has their own set of criteria in order to effectively and successfully use their product.
+There’s a specific methodology and application to using this material on buildings, and each individual company has its own set of criteria in order to effectively and successfully use its product.
 There are special formulas for each type of stone repair, and they are sold according to the stone types, which are the typical limestone, granite, or marble, but also terracotta.

 When the original stone cannot be matched at any quarry, and can only be repaired seamlessly by making a manufactured replica, manufactured stone lookalikes can be one of the best solutions.
 Many masonry specialists and consultants use alternative materials, and the aforementioned method as a very last option if their clients cannot afford to do any other types of repairs.
 It can be worrisome to rely on the material to be properly installed and applied to the surface of the wall so that it doesn’t detach in the future, as compared to the other treatments of stone repair where you’re actually harvesting stone, putting it back in, redressing the surface of the wall and there is no attachment of any new materials on the face of the wall.
-You’re back to original stone again, and you’re focusing more on the original stone than you are introducing another product.
+You’re back to the original stone again, and you’re focusing more on the original stone than you are introducing another product.